geomarker-io/codec/README.md

 ### Installation

-You can install the development version of CoDEC from [GitHub](https://github.com/) with:
+You can install the development version of codec from [GitHub](https://github.com/) with:

     # install.packages("devtools")